VCH-1006 PHM maintenance and operation

 The unit's hydrogen pressure was reported at the minimum 1.5-atmosphere level when the unit arrived.
 Adjusting the 'Hydride' trimmer to increase the temperature of the lanthanum nickel hydride canister brought the pressure up to the 2- to 2.5-atmosphere range.
 This may have improved the second-harmonic level a bit, but parameters were changing so frequently at the time due to various factors, including recovery from long-term storage and the dissociator issue described below, that it was hard to be sure.
 (There is also a significant change in operating parameters that occurs when the maser's top cover is removed, further complicating the tweaking process.
 This effect is accompanied by small frequency excursions.)

 Subsequent temperature increases didn't appear to raise the H2 pressure much, suggesting that the hydrogen will soon need topping up.
-(Another possibility: the pressure sensor is suffering from embrittlement or other age-related effects that degrade its accuracy.)
+The pressure sensor could also be suffering from embrittlement or other age-related effects that degrade its accuracy.
 It's possible that the intended setting for the 'Hydride' trimpot is at a point that maintains the H2 pressure level near the 1.5-atmosphere minimum.
-There appears to be little or no upside to running the maser at higher H2 pressure, assuming the purifier loop acts to maintain the same low-pressure setpoint regardless.
-Lowering the ~2 atm pressure back to 1.6 atm had only small-scale effects on most parameters (.CSV file here.)

 Toggle switch on oven control PCB